Anaerobic Digestion (AD) and Biogas

 DIGESTATE CONCENTRATION AND EVAPORATION

-In a multi-stage evaporation process, the digestate volume can be reduced to less than 20%.
-At the same time, unlike conventional digestate driers, the HRS DCS actually increases the availability of crop nutrients.
-Recapturing energy for use in subsequent concentration phases increases efficiency and reusing water elsewhere in the AD plant prevents additional discharges to the environment.
+In a multi-stage evaporation process, the liquid digestate volume can be reduced by up to 80%.
+At the same time, unlike other technologies, the HRS DCS increases the content of crop nutrients whilst recapturing energy for use in the subsequent concentration phases, increasing energy efficiency and reusing the condensate elsewhere in the AD plant, preventing additional discharge to the environment.

 THERMAL HYDROLYSIS FOR ENHANCED BIOGAS PRODUCTION

-HRS has developed a process for the continuous thermal hydrolysis of digester sludge.
-This involves heating the sludge to 320-338℉ of the sludge and a steam explosion step can be included for extra efficiency.
-This heat treatment changes the cell structure of the compounds, breaking down lignin and hemicellulose chains to create free sugars which are easier for the bacteria to digest.
+HRS has developed a patented process for the continuous thermal hydrolysis of digester sludge.
+This involves heating the sludge to 320-338℉ and a steam explosion step can be included for extra efficiency.
+This heat treatment changes the cell structure of the compounds, breaking down lignin and hemi-cellulose chains to create free sugars which are easier for the bacteria to digest.
 Consequently, residence times in the digester can be reduced.
-Using the Unicus Series scraped surface heat exchanger prevents fouling and makes continuous heat treatment possible.
-More information about HRS thermal hydrolysis systems can be found here.
+Using the patented Unicus Series scraped surface heat exchanger prevents fouling and makes continuous heat treatment possible.

 BIOGAS DEHUMIDIFICATION SYSTEM